IsnTkinter/tkinter_doc/labw.rst

        Foreground color to be displayed when the mouse is over the widget.
    :arg anchor:
        This options controls where the text is positioned if the widget has more space than the text needs.
 The default is anchor=tk.CENTER, which centers the text in the available space.
 For other values, see Section 5.5, “Anchors”.
-For example, if you use anchor=tk.NW, the text would be positioned in the upper left-hand corner of the available space. bg or background	The background color of the label area.
+For example, if you use anchor=tk.NW, the text would be positioned in the upper left-hand corner of the available space.
+   :arg background:
+      or bg	The background color of the label area.
 See Section 5.3, “Colors”.
    :arg bitmap:
       Set this option equal to a bitmap or image object and the label will display that graphic.
 See Section 5.7, “Bitmaps” and Section 5.9, “Images”. bd or borderwidth	Width of the border around the label; see Section 5.1, “Dimensions”.
 The default value is two pixels.